 * Note that while this is the official regulation, our experience shows that even if such behavior is proven, the court might still demand the employer to provide at least 30 days’ advanced written notice, and impose severance payment.

-As for the type of employment, part-time employees can be terminated with immediate effect by either of the parties and without severance payment.
+As for the type of employment, part-time employees can be terminated in China with immediate effect by either of the parties and without severance payment.
 This regulation also extends to probationary employees, but as long as the employee fails to meet the set conditions required for employment.

 HR managers?
 Learn more about the world of HR management in China

 When the reason for termination is unrelated to an employee’s prohibited behavior, employers are required to (A) provide at least 30 days prior notice, or pay a one-month salary, and (B) pay severances, based on the accumulated years of service of the terminated employee with the employer.
-Some of the common cases of termination without fault include:
+Some of the common cases of termination in China without fault include:

 - Termination upon the expiration of a fixed-term contract, and the employer chooses not to renew the contract